 You can also find me on various social media:

-Finally, there are three other reasons why people (usually authors) contact me.
+Finally, there are four other reasons why people contact me.

 2. You want me to read your book for a blurb.
 I always want to read books for a blurb, but I am just not good at doing it.
 There is something about agreeing to read a book that makes me feel like it’s work, and that makes it hard for me to enjoy the book.
 Please feel free to ask, but again, I’m almost certainly going to say no. It’s really not personal.
 I say no to just about everyone.